-Having undertaken to feed the hungry just over two years ago, Our Community Hunger Center is making a real difference in our Twinsburg, Ohio community and surrounding areas.
+Having undertaken to feed the hungry almost three years ago, Our Community Hunger Center is making a real difference in Northeast Ohio.
 We opened our facility at 9733 Ravenna Road right off the square in downtown Twinsburg and began introducing ourselves to the community in May 2013.
-Close to 2,000 individuals, businesses, churches, schools, and student groups have partnered with us to care for our hungry neighbors since then.
+Over 2,300 individuals, businesses, churches, schools, and student groups have partnered with us to care for our hungry neighbors since then.

 In 2014, our first full year of operations, we provided a seven-day supply of nutritious, non-expired, non-perishable food to 1,959 of our hungry neighbors.
 In 2015, we provided a seven-day supply of non-perishable food to 3,697 individuals, an 88% increase over the number served in 2014.
 Unfortunately, business is booming for food pantries in 2016.
 Since the day we opened our doors through March 31, 2016, we have served a seven-day supply of food to 7,443 of our neighbors.
 Over 85% of total donations made to Our Community Hunger Center is returned to the community in the form of assistance delivered directly to our clients.